sqlalchemy/sqlalchemy-collectd/README.rst

   they have been disconnected from the engine/pool using the ``.detach()`` method but are still being used as a database connection.

-* ``count-invalidated`` - total number of connections that have been **explicitly** invalidated, meaning, the ``.invalidate()`` method has been called individually for a connection.
-In this state, there may or may not be a database connection present for each of these, depending on if the invalidation was "hard" or "soft".
-Invalidation usually corresponds to a connection that reported a problem in being able to communicate with the database, and for which an error was raised.
-For this reason, the "invalidated" count should be considered to be roughly an "error" counter - each count here  usually corresponds to a connectivity error encountered by the application to which it responded by invalidating the connection, which results either in immediate or eventual reconnection.

-  For most invalidation scenarios, the entire pool of connections is invalidated at once using a "freshness" timestamp; any connection older than this timestamp is refreshed on next use.
-This is to suit the case of assuming that the database was probably restarted, so all connections need to be reconnected.
-These connections which have been **implicitly** invalidated are **not** included in this count.

-  Since an invalidated connection is usually discarded immediately, this number as a running count should be very low, unless the database is down in which case you'll see a spike.The ``derive-invalidated`` value should be consulted as well which provides an ongoing *rate* of invalidation.

 * ``count-numpools`` - the number of connection pools in use.
 A SQLAlchemy ``Engine`` features exactly one connection pool.
 If an application connects to two different database URLs in a process and creates two different